segler-alex/radiobrowser-api-rust/README.md

 ## What is radiobrowser-api-rust?
 In short it is an API for an index of web streams (audio and video).
 Streams can be added and searched by any user of the API.

+There is an official deployment of this software at https://api.radio-browser.info

 ## Features
 * Open source
 * Freely licensed